This Morning with Richard Not Judy: The Organ Gang

+(Also known as TOG, in keeping with Rich's abbreviation obsession) A spoof children's series, drawn by Joseph Champniss and narrated by Brian Cant, with characters who were all organs of the human body who would have some adventure and end up "laughing for a whole five minutes."
+While narrating the final episode Cant began a rant about the quality of the animation.

 The Ironic Review

-A fly-on-the-wall documentary about a so-called cutting edge magazine.
-The item was ostensibly a satire of The Modern Review, with the journalists being in bitter competition to see who could write the most "ironic" article.
+A fly-on-the-wall documentary about a so-called cutting edge magazine, ostensibly a satire of The Modern Review, with the journalists being in bitter competition to see who could write the most "ironic" article.

 Men of Achievement 1974

-A short item in which the details of an entry in the book of the same name would be read out.
+A short item in which an entry in the book of the same name would be read out.
 At one point, it was noted as the least popular part of the show, but to be kept in 'until it becomes so popular, it gets its own series'.
 Men whose entries were read included Harold Warner Munn, Robin Dudding, and Moritz Jagendorf.

 The School

-A fly on the wall documentary focussing on two teachers and their attempts to teach English at a secondary school.
-Mr Keith Harris (Herring) is an old fashioned teacher described as a 'good man' by the head master who is abused by his students and enjoys nothing more than marking.
-Mr Ian Kennedy (Lee) is a rogue teacher who constantly attempts to rock the establishment.
-He is described as 'a fuckwit' by the head teacher.
+A fly-on-the-wall documentary focusing on two English teachers at a comprehensive secondary school; Mr Alan Harris (Herring) is an traditional teacher who enjoys marking but is derided by his students and the other teachers; Mr Ian Kennedy (Lee) is a modern teacher who constantly attempts to rock the establishment.
+The former is described by the school's head master as a 'good man' and the latter described as 'a fuckwit'.

 Roger Crowley

-The self-styled most evil man alive, played by Roger Mann.
-During the first series he would regularly break into the programme to outline his latest absurd plan for world domination.
-Based on Aleister Crowley (evident in the costume's triangular hat).